My Story

 Â

-The divorce was a breaking point.
-Sobriety changed the game.
+The miserable marriage was a breaking point.
+I went back on meds and dove into self help.
+But then a few years later sobriety changed the game.
 I call it my rebirth.

 The moment I chose myself, chose life, chose potential, everything accelerated.